 Colder Temperatures

-• In the colder months, it's even more important to make time for a proper warm-up to reduce the risk of injuries.
+With reduced bloodflow, muscles are less flexible and have increased risk of strains or injuries.
+This makes it even more important to make time for a proper warm-up to reduce the risk of injuries.
 Spend 5-10 minutes engaging in dynamic stretches to elevate your core temperature and activate your muscles.
-If you're seeking a more extended indoor warm-up, here are additional tips on how to safely train in colder temperatures!

-• If you're determined to continue outdoor training despite winter weather, consider shorter runs or workouts during warmer parts of the day.
-Take advantage of our latest feature, the weather widget, to get a detailed overview of your location's weather directly on your device.
+If you're determined to continue outdoor training despite winter weather, consider shorter runs or workouts during warmer parts of the day.
+Take advantage of our weather widget to get a detailed overview of your location's weather directly on your device.
 This way, you can make well-informed plans and adjust your training accordingly.

 Wrist-Based Heart Rate Monitoring Limitations